 When you have to write a long blog post or do any tedious task, it is always better to map it out first and then divide it into smaller pieces or chunks.

-Before you even begin working on an article and type your first letter, always create another document first and write an outline that includes a short draft of each Heading/Sub-heading you’ll cover.
+Before you even begin working on an article and type your first letter, create another document first and write an outline that includes a short draft of each Heading/Sub-heading and key things you’ll cover.